TIP | British Wreck Commissioner's Inquiry

 All these assessors were experts in the maritime and naval fields, with emphasis in marine construction and architecture.

-The hearings were opened in the Wreck Commissioner's Court, Royal Scottish Drill Hall, Buckingham Gate, Westminster, on 2nd May, 1912.
+The hearings were opened in the Wreck Commissioner's Court, Scottish Drill Hall, Buckingham Gate, Westminster, on 2nd May, 1912.

 Wreck Commissioners' Court.